Chapter One: First Sight

-“Holy fuck,” Lyvia said, looking up at Dustin.
+“Holy fuck.”
+Lyvia looked up at Dustin.
 “Can I come?”

-Lyvia nodded, “grew up with it.
-My dad loves sports, especially Hockey.
-Says it’s the only place a Shifter can let off steam and not go to jail.”
+Lyvia nodded.
+“I grew up with it.
+My dad loves sports, especially hockey.
+Says it’s the only place a shifter can let off steam and not go to jail.”

 “Only on the ice,” Lyvia said with a wide grin.

-“Well then, you should come,” Dustin said with a grunt.
-“It will be nice to have someone who knows what’s going on, so we don’t get lost and call the puck a ball.”
+“Well then, you should come,” Dustin grunted.
+“It will be nice to have someone who knows what’s going on so we don’t get lost and call the puck a ball.”